HokieGeek/dotfiles/README.md

 Nothing to be done here for simple terminal, of course, other than setting the font to DejaVu Sans Mono

 ### tmux
-Simple statusbar that just shows currently open terminals and an identifier for the current pane
+Simple statusbar that just shows currently open terminals and an identifier for the current pane.

-Wrote a vim plugin that integrates with tmux somewhat
+Wrote a vim plugin that integrates with tmux somewhat.

+It is exec'ed by the shell upon login.

 ### zsh
 Ported my bash prompt which displays information such as git and mercurial repository status and flags if the previous command returned a non-zero value and/or if a process is currently backgrounded.